 - A. Administrative Authority.
 There are multiple state agencies involved in the administration of the HCBS; therefore, the Single State Medicaid Agency (SSMA) must maintain authority over the programs.
 The SMA must exercise appropriate monitoring and oversight over the state agencies involved, the MCO's, and other contracted entities. - B. Home and Community-Based Characteristics.
 Residential settings located in the community will provide members with the following: - 1.
 Private or semi-private bedrooms including decisions associated with sharing a bedroom. - 2.
 All participants must be given an option to receive home and community based services in more than one residential setting appropriate to their needs. - 3.
 Private or semi-private bathrooms that include provisions for privacy. - 4.
 Common living areas and shared common space for interaction between participants, their guests, and other residents. - 5.
 Enrollees must have access to a food storage or food pantry area at all times. - 6.
 Enrollees must be provided with an opportunity to make decisions about their day to day activities including visitors, when and what to eat, in their home and in the community. - 7.
-Enrollees will be treated with respect, choose to wear their own clothing, have private space for their personal items, have privacy to visit with friends, family, be able to use a telephone with privacy, choose how and when to spend their free time, and have opportunities to participate in community activities of their choosing. - 8.
-For participants involved with the Children's System of Care: - a.
-Enrollees participate in identifying individuals that will be involved in the development of the plan of care - b.
-Requires enrollees have the right to identify goals and the choice of providers and resources - c.
-Requires that the enrollee is engaged as full time partner in the child family team and participates in assessment, planning, and delivery of services - d.
-The day to day activities are more structured and the milieu is designed to foster skill building as these are not assessed to be long term settings. - e.
-There is a distinction between CSOC out of home settings and those for adults.
-Not all of the HCBS characteristics associated with adults in out of home settings are applicable and or appropriate/safe for youth.
-CSOC out of home is intended to be a time limited intervention that focuses on stabilization and skill building to provide the youth and family with the necessary support to successfully transition back into the home and community. - C. Health and Welfare of Enrollees.
+Enrollees will be treated with respect, choose to wear their own clothing, have private space for their personal items, have privacy to visit with friends, family, be able to use a telephone with privacy, choose how and when to spend their free time, and have opportunities to participate in community activities of their choosing.

+- 8. For participants involved with the Children's System of Care: - Enrollees participate in identifying individuals that will be involved in the development of the plan of care - Requires enrollees have the right to identify goals and the choice of providers and resources - Requires that the enrollee is engaged as full time partner in the child family team and participates in assessment, planning, and delivery of services - The day to day activities are more structured and the milieu is designed to foster skill building as these are not assessed to be long term settings. - C. Health and Welfare of Enrollees.
 The state, or the MCO for MLTSS enrolled individuals, through an MCO contract, must be required on a continuous basis to identify, address, and seek to prevent instances of abuse, neglect and exploitation through the Critical Incident Management System referenced in subparagraph E of this STC. - D. Demonstration Participant Protections.
-The state will assure that children, youth, and adults in MLTSS and HCBS programs are afforded linkages to protective services (e.g., Ombudsman services, Protection and Advocacy, Division of Child Protection and Permanency) through all service entities, including the MCOs.

-- 1. The state will ensure that these linkages are in place before, during, and after the transition to MLTSS as applicable. - 2.
-The state/MCOs will develop and implement a process for community-based providers to conduct efficient, effective, and economical background checks on all prospective employees/providers with direct physical access to enrollees. - E. Critical Incident Management System.
+The state will assure that children, youth, and adults in MLTSS and HCBS programs are afforded linkages to protective services (e.g., Ombudsman services, Protection and Advocacy, Division of Child Protection and Permanency) through all service entities, including the MCOs. - i.
+The state will ensure that these linkages are in place before, during, and after the transition to MLTSS as applicable. - ii.
+The state/MCOs will develop and implement a process for communitybased providers to conduct efficient, effective, and economical background checks on all prospective employees/providers with direct physical access to enrollees. - E. Critical Incident Management System.
 The state must have policies and procedures in place through which providers must identify, report and investigate critical incidents that occur within the delivery of services.
 Provider contracts must reflect the requirements of this system.
 The state also has a system as well as policies and procedures in place through which to detect, report, investigate, and remediate abuse, neglect, and exploitation.
 Providers and participants must be educated about this system.
 Provider obligations must include specific action steps that providers must take in the event of known or suspected abuse, neglect or exploitation.